 If you’re going to run a website, you’re bound to meet a new friend or a new enemy – your hosting provider.
 We bet, you prefer the former option, don’t you?
 However, the matter gets more complicated once you learn that even among the most favored virtual hosting providers lurk the ones that are bound to disappoint you.
 To avoid the pitfalls of misleading advertising and false claims, you need to figure out, which companies pledge the best web hosting and appear to be really speedy, reliable, and supportive, and which ones fail to stand by their promises.
 Today, we bring you a list of the best web hosting enterprises of 2017.
 Moreover, we name a couple of the worst offshore hosting companies you can stumble upon.
 Let’s go!

 Top 6 Best Web Hosting Enterprises That Make You Happy

 Fortunately, web hosts and cloud web hosting solutions that can make you happy in 2017 are not extinct.
-There is still a bunch of fast, reliable and comprehensive hosting solutions.
-Such solutions stand up to the title of best web hosting companies of this year.
-You won’t see free hosting sites in this list, but the pricing plans they offer are quite affordable.
+There is still a bunch of fast, reliable, and comprehensive hosting solutions.
+Such solutions stand up to the title of the best web hosting companies of this year.
+You won’t see free hosting sites on this list, but the pricing plans they offer are quite affordable.
 Let’s see what are the items listed: